You can use USCIS FOIA request form G-639 to get I-140 information.

 Is Alien registration number mandatory?

-No, it is not mandatory.
+Alien number is not required for FOIA request.
 But, it is better to provide as much information as possible to USCIS for easy search of your record.

 For the primary beneficiary of I-140 application, the Alien number will be written on the I-140 approval form itself.
 Where is my A number?